 Indiana Garcia

-Hispanic Heritage Month
+Hispanic/Latinx Heritage Month

 A TAP alum and recent graduate of UC Berkeley School of Law, Indiana’s career is inspired by her roots.
 As a proud multiracial Latina and Bronx native, she credits her lived experiences and community as informing the positive change she continuously strives to create through her work.
-TAP is proud to feature her profile this Hispanic Heritage Month.
+TAP is proud to feature her profile this Hispanic/Latinx Heritage Month.

 Tell us about your community growing up.
 Looking back, how did it shape who you are now?